GrahamMThomas/php_tip_calculator/README.md

 ## Notes

 This is the first time I have ever done any web development so I overcame a million different challenges.
-The biggests ones I have to say are:
+The biggest ones I have to say are:
 + Figuring out how php and html can work together
 + Understanding the form submission
 + Adding persistence to the values